In this Article

 Excel stores dates as serial numbers, where each whole number represents a unique date.

-This is extremely useful as it allows you to perform calculations on the dates.
+This is extremely useful as it allows you to perform calculations on the dates, but in some cases you may wish to convert that date to text.

 To convert dates to text, you can use the TEXT Function: